PyNIPT/pynipt/README.md

 >> itb.run()
 ```

-- Execute command 'getmask' for the first file in Datatype '01A' to generate brain mask and output to Mask/02A_BrainMasks-func.
+- Execute linux shell command 'getmask' for the first file in Datatype '01A' to generate brain mask and output to Mask/02A_BrainMasks-func.
 additionally copy the original data to output folder
 ```python
 >> itb = pipe.get_builder(n_threads=4)  # multi threasing